Menu

 A Fork Digging Into a Slice of Meatloaf on a Plate with Potatoes and Veggies

-The unique thing about this recipe is that we are using barbecue sauce in place of the more standard ketchup, and boosting the flavor even more with Italian seasoning and Worcestershire sauce.
-These prepared ingredients come absolutely packed with flavor, and make pulling the recipe together super fast.
+The unique thing about this recipe is that we are using barbecue sauce in place of the more standard ketchup and boosting the flavor even more with Italian seasoning and Worcestershire sauce.
+These ingredients come absolutely packed with flavor and make putting the recipe together super fast.
 You can use any kind of barbecue sauce that you enjoy!

-• Ground Beef: I like to make meatloaf with lean beef to reduce the amount of grease in the recipe.
-Whatever type you choose, you’ll need 2 pounds.
+• Ground Beef: I make meatloaf with lean beef to reduce the amount of grease in the recipe.

 • Breadcrumbs: Have ready ½ cup of breadcrumbs.
 You could also use crushed crackers.